amrs-tech/Hacktoberfest-Beginner-level/README.md

 # Hacktoberfest-Beginner-level
 ## ⭐ Star this repository if you really like this approach of encouraging first-time-contributors :)
+***Support Open Source And Earn a Limited Edition T-Shirt: heart_eyes:*
 ![Hacktoberfest](hack.png)

 *This logo image is designed by [UsefulHunter](https://github.com/UsefulHunter) with HTML code -- Code is under HTML folder of this repository*

 Hey there!
-This is a beginner-friendly repository to help first-time-contributors with their cntrobutions in the open source community.
+This is a beginner-friendly repository to help first-time-contributors with their contributions in the open-source community.

 ## Getting started
 Acquaint yourself with Hacktoberfest here: https://hacktoberfest.digitalocean.com.

 ## Steps to contribute to Hacktoberfest

-1. You must login to [Github](https://github.com/) before.
+1. You must log in to [Github](https://github.com/) before.
 If you don't have a GitHub account, make one right now.
     Remember to fill out your Github profile completely.
 2. Access [Hacktoberfest](https://hacktoberfest.digitalocean.com/profile) and
     link your GitHub account to get your Hacktoberfest profile.